-In this article I explore the three different steel types that Mora has to offer, and explain when to choice for what steel type.
-In any case this is my take on the different steel types for Mora knives.
+In this article, I explore the three different steel types that Mora has to offer, and explain when to choose what steel type.
+In any case, this is my take on the different steel types for Mora knives.
 After using every one of the steel types for 10 years.

 Quick Jump Guide

 - Different use cases for the steel type